EBLeifEricson/jigglerBot/README.md

 `cooldown` - Time in milliseconds to wait between queued command responses.
 1500 is the minimum if not modded.
 If modded, the minimum is 300. **Going below the miniumum in either case will lock out the bot for 30 minutes.**

 ## Built In Commands
 The bot comes with a selection of basic commands built in.
-Commands are executed from Twitch chat by bot moderators. **Currently, you must first add your name to mods.txt in order to be able to control the bot.**
+Commands are executed from Twitch chat, **not** via the chat monitoring console. **Currently, you must add the first name to mods.txt in order to use admin commands.** Once added, you can add moderators using *!addmod.*

 ### Usable By Anyone